oneonestar/COMP2322_Project/README.md

 ```

 # A Pi-based wireless router
 Now you can utilize the TP-LINK USB dongle and setup your Pi-based wireless router.
-This is your task to figure out how to setup the router.
+It is your task to figure out how to setup the router.
 You may refer to the following articals:
 * https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software
 * http://raspberrypihq.com/how-to-turn-a-raspberry-pi-into-a-wifi-router/
 * https://opensysnotes.wordpress.com/2015/03/16/hostapd-configuration-for-rtl8812/